rets-ci/wp-rets-client/readme.txt

 * Security fixes

 == Changelog ==

+= 2.1.9 =
+* Added Date Input range Search Input.
+* Fixed Google Maps Api key issue.
+* Fixed pagination on trashed properties.
+* Added minutes to the Added and Updated fields on All properties page.

+= 2.1.8 =
+* Added default Search Input and Data Entry types for Property Attributes on first WP-Property install.
+* Fixed default list of Property Types on first WP-Property install.
+* Fixed issue with duplicated Currency symbol on Single Property page.

+= 2.1.7 =
+* Added Date picker for Property Search form.
+* Added ability to remove all default attributes, meta attributes and property types from Developer tab on Settings page.
+* Added label "Properties page" to page's title ( on backend's "Pages" page ) which is used as Properties Overview page.
+* Removed ability to hide Overview meta box on "All Properties" page on backend.
+* Extended backup of WP-Property settings with settings of WP-Property Add-ons.
+* Loading $wp_properties object was moved to AJAX on Help tab on Settings page.
+* Changed `get_images` method to sort images by ascending order and expose `menu_order`.
+* Fixed empty view-link on Edit Property page.
+* Fixed fatal error when [property_attribute] shortcode was added to non-Single Property page.
+* Fixed CSS styles for Gallery meta box on Edit Property page.
+* Fixed WordPress 4.5 issue with File Upload Data Entry.
+* Fixed issue with showing empty Property Gallery widget when there were not images for the particular property.
+* Fixed issue when private properties were not showing for administrator.
+* Fixed issue when Property Search widget in Customizer had duplicated attributes.
+* Fixed displaying of title, alt and caption options of property images.
+* Fixed issue with pagination on property overview when they are two on the page
+* Fixed multiple usage of Property Overview widget and shortcode on the same page.
+* Warnings and Notices fixes.

 = 2.1.6 =
 * Fixed the bug when page content was always replaced with property_overview shortcode if wpp_search existed in request parameters.